 WIND TRAINERS The most basic of trainers, a wind resistance trainer provides resistance through fans attached or built into a weighted flywheel.
 Though the least expensive of trainers, they are also the loudest and provide little resistance.

 MAGNETIC TRAINERS Magnetic trainers use magnets to resist, the rotation of the weighted flywheels.
 Though more costly, most offer adjustable intensity levels, switched by hand or remote.
 These trainers provide a quiet, smoother ride.

-FLUID TRAINERS Fluid trainers use turbines incased in fluid filled units to provide progressive resistance (the faster you ride, the harder it gets).
-They are known to offer the quietest, most road like rides, and in general carry the heaviest price tags.
+FLUID TRAINERS Fluid trainers use turbines encased in fluid filled units to provide progressive resistance (the faster you ride, the harder it gets).
+They are known to offer the quietest, most road bike rides, and in general carry the heaviest price tags.